sushiag/go-webrtc-signaling-server/client/CLIENT.md

 - Maintains an active maps of peers/clientID.
 - sets remotes descriptions
 - avoids handling repeats so it deduplicates signaling messages.

-# struct types

-type PeerManager struct {
-	peers        map[uint64]*peer
-	signalingOut chan<- smsg.MessageAnyPayload
-	dataChOpened chan uint64
-	peerData     chan PeerDataMsg
-}

-- This represents the PeerManger, a main component that maintains the active WebRTC peers in a map.
-This sends/receives signaling messages (SDP AND ICE) -- as well as manage evevens for the data channels and icoming data from peers.

-type peer struct {
-	conn   *webrtc.PeerConnection
-	dataCh *webrtc.DataChannel
-}

-- This represents a single peer connection that includes both the PeerConnection and DataChannel.

-type PeerDataMsg {
-	From  uint64
-	Data {}byte
-}

-- This represents the data messages from peers, which incluudes the peer sender's ID.

-type sendICE struct {
-	forPeer uint64
-	ice *webrtc.ICECandidate
-}

-- This represents the internal tracker for the ICE candidates before sending to peers.

 # Peer Manager Function